 About 150 digital nomads, remote workers, and entrepreneurs come together for a 15-day all-inclusive trip across the Atlantic.
 Since WIFI is very expensive onboard, the founders of Nomad Cruise recommend a digital detox and want you to focus on connecting, learning, and creating.
 Prices are around 800 USD.

 Don’t forget to get travel and medical insurance before you leave!
 One of the cheapest and most reliable insurance companies for digital nomads is SafetyWing.
 Check out my SafetyWing review or read more about the best digital nomad insurance.

 If you are looking for digital nomad communities you can join independently from your current location, go for one of the following online options to find like-minded people.

-Nomad List is not only a fantastic online tool to find the best cities to live and work, but also has one of the biggest digital nomad communities.
-Memberships are 75 USD per year and you get to chat with other nomads, get free access to coworking spaces around the world and can attend 50+ annual meetings worldwide.
+Nomad List is not only a fantastic online tool to find the best cities to live in and work in but also has one of the biggest digital nomad communities.
+Memberships are 199 USD (one-time payment) and you get to chat with other nomads, get free access to coworking spaces around the world and can attend 50+ annual meetings worldwide.

 Digital Nomad Community

-The Digital Nomad Community is a social network that gives access to jobs and internships, business blueprints and a course on becoming a digital nomad.
+The Digital Nomad Community is a social network that gives access to jobs and internships, business blueprints, and a course on becoming a digital nomad.
 It also has a large network of digital nomads that share experiences and guide each other.
-The membership fee is 97 USD for a lifetime access.
+The membership fee is 57 USD for lifetime access.